GREAT AVIATION QUOTES

 Letter on flight, 1864.
 ‘It’ was the balloon.

-I believe, sir, in all the progress.
-Air navigation is the result of the oceanic navigation: from water the human has to pass in the air.
-Everywhere where creation will be breathable to him, the human will penetrate into the creation.
+I believe, Sir, in all progress.
+Air navigation is consecutive to ocean navigation; from water man must pass to air.
+Wherever creation is breathable to him, man will penetrate creation.
 Our only limit is life.
-There where ends the air column which prevents our machine to burst, the human has to stop.
-But he can, owes, and wants to go to there, and he will go.
-You can do it.
-I take the biggest interest in your useful and brave perpendicular journeys.
-You ingenious and fearless companion, Mr W. de Fontevielle, has as Mr. Victor Meunier the superior instinct of the true science.
-I would have the magnificent taste of the scientific adventure.
-Adventure in the fact, the hypothesis in the idea, here is the two big processes of discovery.
-Certainly, the future is for air navigation and the duty of the present is to work for the future.
-You are just now endorsing this duty.
-I, solitary person, but attentive, I am your eyes and I say to you: Courage!
+Wherever the column of air whose pressure keeps our machine from bursting ceases, man must stop.
+But he can, must and will go that far, and he will.
+You prove it.
+I take the greatest interest in your useful and valiant perpendicular journeys.
+Your ingenious and bold companion, Mr. W. de Fonvielle, has, like Mr. Victor Meunier, the superior instinct of true Science.
+I, too, would have a superb taste for scientific adventure.
+Adventure in fact, hypothesis in idea - these are the two great processes of discovery.
+Of course, the future lies in aerial navigation, and the duty of the present is to work for the future.
+You are fulfilling this duty.
+I, solitary but attentive, follow you with my eyes and shout: Courage!

 Victor Hugo

-Letter sent to Gaston Tissandier, 9 March 1869.
+Letter sent in reply to balloonist Gaston Tissandier, Hauteville house, 9 March 1869.